JTinglof/beginner-java/array-linear-list/README.md

 ## Usage

-In the command line type:
+In the command line navigate to the data strucutre directory and type:

+> javac LinearListADT.java
 > javac ArrayLinearList.java

 Then complie your driver: